fongziyjun16/ADS/HW1/README.md

   Search(32)
   ```

-- Copy the file into the folder `AVLTree`
+- Copy the file into the folder containing compiled java `.class` files.

 ### Running